nus-cs1010/2324-s1/docs/07-arithmetic-ops.md

 long a = b + 2 * c / 4;
 ```

 When we have multiple operations appearing, however, it becomes harder to trace the sequence of evaluation.
 What is the value of `a` after the three lines above are executed?
+There is some ambiguity: do we evaluate from left to right (in which case the answer is 6) or do we multiply and device first before adding (in which case the answer is 11)?

-C actually has well-defined rules to the order of evaluation for the operators: `*`, `/`, and `%` take precedence over `+` and `-`, and the operators are evaluated from left to right.
+C has well-defined rules for the order of evaluation for the operators: `*`, `/`, and `%` take precedence over `+` and `-`, and the operators are evaluated from left to right.

 Thus, in the example above, `a` will be 11 instead of 6 after the execution.